DEAP/deap/doc/tutorials/basic/part3.rst

 =========================

-This section of the tutorial shows all the work that is needed to distribute operations in deap.
+This section of the tutorial shows all the work that is needed to distribute operations in DEAP.
 Distribution relies on serialization of objects and serialization is usually done by pickling, thus all objects that are distributed (functions and arguments, e.g. individuals and parameters) must be pickleable.
 This means modifications made to an object on a distant processing